 I thought about leaving a “Back in 5 (days)” note on my door, but I’m sincerely doubting that anyone will care enough to read it.
 I’ll be back eventually if something else doesn’t try to kill me on the way back.

-Anonymous asked: The Ghost forgot to mention that the muggle mother cut out the HP.
+Anonymous said: The Ghost forgot to mention that the muggle mother cut out the HP.
 Good times, good times.

 As the Ghost slowly lowers her most recent mask, she nods subtly to the mother who goes without her credit and whispers a sincere apology.
 “But,” she adds, “Never forget that these are the stories of characters, not of people.”